 Once you have decided how you want to eat (e.g. which diet such as vegetarian, low carb, keto and if you want to meal plan or wing it), sit down and work out how you can get your groceries lower.

-This post outlines loads of ways to get free and super cheap food such as a free HelloFresh box, bartering, foraging, shopping right when the markets close, buying in bulk where possible and practical etc.
+This post outlines loads of ways to get free and super cheap food such as a discounted HelloFresh box, bartering, foraging, shopping right when the markets close, buying in bulk where possible and practical etc.

 Drink only water!